Joseph T. Coyle

-Joseph Thomas Coyle Jr. (born October 9, 1943) is an American psychiatrist and neuroscientist.
+Joseph Thomas Coyle Jr. (born October 9, 1943) is an American psychiatrist and neuroscientist known for his research on schizophrenia and the neurobiology of mental illness.
 He is the Eben S. Draper Professor of Psychiatry and Neuroscience at Harvard Medical School.

-Coyle is known for his work on the neurobiology of mental illness, more specifically on schizophrenia.
-He was President of the Society of Neuroscience from 1991 to 1992, and also the president of the American College of Neuropsychopharmacology in 2001.
+Coyle was the president of the Society of Neuroscience from 1991 to 1992 and the president of the American College of Neuropsychopharmacology in 2001.
 He is a member of the Institute of Medicine.

 Early life and education

 Coyle was born on October 9, 1943, in Chicago, Illinois.
-Several members of Coyle's family were physicians, including uncles and cousins.
+Several members of his family were physicians, including uncles and cousins.
 His maternal grandfather, a doctor in Iowa, was an immigrant from Luxembourg who attended Rush Medical College.
 Coyle's father, an orthopedic surgeon, was the team physician for the Chicago White Sox.

 Coyle was raised in the South Side of Chicago.
 As a child, he owned a chemistry set and took courses in taxidermy.
 He attended a Jesuit high school and then enrolled at the College of the Holy Cross, where he majored in French and philosophy but also studied classical Greek, Latin, and French.
-Coyle spent a formative year abroad studying at the University of Paris in France.
-Upon returning to Holy Cross, he wrote his senior thesis on Irish playwright Samuel Beckett, graduating with a Bachelor of Arts (B.A.) in 1965.
+As an undergraduate, Coyle spent a formative year abroad studying at the University of Paris in France.
+In his senior year at Holy Cross, he wrote a senior thesis on the Irish playwright Samuel Beckett, graduating with a Bachelor of Arts (B.A.) in 1965.
 He later recalled the college's focus in literature, languages, and philosophy as having "greatly transformed my view of the world and solidified my interests in art, music, and literature".

-Inspired by Sigmund Freud, Jacques Lacan, and Jean-Paul Sartre, Coyle became a psychiatric orderly at a local community hospital during the summer after college.
+Inspired by the works of Sigmund Freud, Jacques Lacan, and Jean-Paul Sartre, Coyle became a psychiatric orderly at a local community hospital during the summer after college.
 When the brother of a friend was admitted due to paranoid delusions, Coyle resolved to study psychiatry in medical school.
 He studied medicine at Johns Hopkins University and attended lectures by Leon Eisenberg, Jerome Frank, Robert Cooke, Seymour Kety, and Curt Richter.
 In his second year, Coyle was influenced by neuroscientist Solomon Snyder, who taught psychopharmacology, and became an assistant in Snyder's laboratory.
-He received a scholarship to remain under Snyder at the Johns Hopkins School of Medicine, obtaining his Doctor of Medicine (M.D.) in 1969.
+He received a scholarship to remain under Snyder at the Johns Hopkins School of Medicine, where he earned his Doctor of Medicine (M.D.) in 1969.

 Subsequently, he completed an internship in pediatrics, followed by a residency in psychiatry from 1973 until 1976.
 During this time period, Coyle worked with Julius Axelrod, a Nobel laureate known for his research on catecholamines, which include epinephrine and norepinephrine.